We review products independently and our recommendations are genuine. If you purchase through links on our site, we may earn an affiliate commission.

 Top notes include an unmistakable blast of truffle at the opening, alongside blackcurrant, ylang-ylang, and jasmine.
 The top is finished off with a healthy dose of citrus (namely bergamot, mandarin, and lemon).

-The heart notes are dominated by orchid, and mixed spices (and it’s this spiciness that really determines Black Orchid’s suitability as an Autumn/ Winter scent), followed by some fruity tones, and more ylang-ylang & jasmine.
+In the heart of this fragrance, I find myself enveloped by the dominance of orchid, and mixed spices (and it’s this spiciness that really determines Black Orchid’s suitability as an Autumn/ Winter scent), followed by some fruity tones, and more ylang-ylang & jasmine.

 Finally, the base notes are dominated by rich chocolaty scents (complemented by patchouli and vanilla), before giving way to amber, sandalwood, and vetiver.